-ISUOG is the leading international society of professionals in ultrasound for obstetrics and gynecology.
-Beginning in 1991 with the first issue UOG Journal and the first World Congress, ISUOG has now grown to over 15,700 members in 140 countries.
+ISUOG is a charitable organisation and the leading international society of experts in ultrasound for obstetrics and gynecology.
+Beginning in 1991 with the first issue UOG Journal and the first World Congress, ISUOG has grown delivering education to members in 140 countries.
 Join our growing global community and gain access to a broad range of educational resources for all training and professional levels.

 ISUOG’s long term vision is that every woman in the world has access to ultrasound, that every scan provider is competent and that the diagnosis of obstetric and gynecologic conditions is effective so that women’s health outcomes improve.